luamfmenezes/go-barber/README.md

 ![](https://i.ibb.co/nbtdQ9C/logo-3x.png)

 Application developted on Rocketseat goStack bootcamp, course about ReactJS, React-Native and Nodejs.
-The application enable to manage the appointments in a barbershop with a web front-end for the barbers control their agenda, and a mobile app to users schedule appointments with the registereds barbers.
+The application allow to manage the appointments in a barbershop with a web front-end for the barbers control their agenda, and a mobile app to users schedule appointments.

 ### Features